elkiwy/gisp/README.md

 # Gisp

 Gisp is a Graphic oriented lisp-like language interpreter written in C.

-Gisp inherits most of the functions and syntax rules from Clojure, but is built for a much more specific and smaller scope than Clojure.
+Gisp inherits most of the functions and syntax rules from Clojure, but is built for a much more specific and smaller scope.

-The main goal is to have a fast interpreter capable of parsing gisp file and generate SVG images through the Cairo library.
+It wants to be a simple and fast interpreter capable of parsing gisp file and generate SVG images through the Cairo library.

 Gisp provides an extensive graphic library full of useful